 Some fellowships may only be held by students up to and including the sixth year in their program; others may only be held by students up to and including the seventh year; the few other fellowships may be held by students up to and including the eighth year of their program.
 If there are questions about your registration year, please contact email@example.com.

 The following terms and conditions apply for all dissertation completion fellowships:

-1. Without exception, students must have been admitted to candidacy before they can apply for these fellowships.
+1. Without exception, students must be admitted to candidacy before they can apply for these fellowships.

-2. Students who have held or currently hold any dissertation year fellowship (whatever the title of the fellowship: dissertation write-up, completion, etc.) from any internal or external sources are not eligible for consideration.
+2. Students who have held or currently hold any dissertation completion fellowship (whatever the title of the fellowship: dissertation write-up, completion, etc.) from any internal or external sources are not eligible for consideration.

-3. Students pursuing a joint degree program should submit their application through the home department only.
+3. Students pursuing a joint degree program should submit the DCF application through their home department only.

-3. The timeline for completion of dissertation writing and defense [Form], with the student and the dissertation committee attesting to the feasibility of completion and defense of the dissertation within the award period and granting of the degree no later than the winter quarter of the year following the dissertation award year.
+1. The timeline for completion of dissertation writing and defense, with the student and the dissertation committee attesting to the feasibility of granting of the degree by Summer 2024.

-4. Statement of purpose (3-5 pages), describing the dissertation project.
-The narrative statement should include a work plan pegged to the timeline.
+2. Statement of purpose (3-5 pages single-spaced), describing the dissertation project.
+The narrative statement should include a work plan.
 The statement should discuss the significance of this work within the student’s specific and general fields and the contribution this project will make to the field(s) with which it engages.
-Please remember that the fellowship review committee will include faculty members from across the Division and thus that the candidate must explain terms and contexts that might not be familiar to those outside the field or subfield.
+Please remember that the fellowship review committee will include faculty members from across the Division and thus the candidate must explain terms and contexts that might not be familiar to those outside the field or subfield.

-6. A copy of one approved chapter of the nominee's dissertation, for reference by the fellowship review committee.
+4. A copy of one approved chapter of the nominee's dissertation for reference by the fellowship review committee.